Get immediate pricing

 Traditionally, fixed-price energy deals have been the preferred option for businesses as they offer a range of advantages.
 Fixed-price tariffs can:

 If your supplier announces an energy price hike, you won’t be affected if you’re on a fixed-price contract.
 This kind of certainty can be very appealing to cost-conscious businesses that want peace of mind.

 2. Give you more control over your monthly bills

 Having your unit price set at a certain level for the duration of your contract can help businesses to forecast outgoings and manage their budgets more effectively.

-What are the disadvantages of a fixed-price energy tariff?
+What are the disadvantages of a fixed energy tariff?

-Fixed-price gas and electric deals are popular but they do have a number of disadvantages.
+Fixed-price gas and electric deals are popular, but they do have their downsides.
 Fixed price energy deals can:

 As we’ve already touched on, if energy prices drop during the duration of your fixed-rate contract, you could end up paying more than you would per unit than if you had opted for the supplier’s standard variable price.
-If you go for a long contract, you’re at higher risk of falling into this trap.
+If you sign for a long-term contract, you’re at higher risk of falling into this trap.